Let’s learn How to use “Yoroshiku Onegaishimasu”(よろしくお願いします)

 Summary

-When attending important events or interviews, I was always told “overdressed is always better than underdressed”.
-The same concept may help you in the process of learning those complicated formal forms of Japanese.
-Even though you are still at the early stage of learning the language that you still have difficulties producing a full sentence, try putting “yoroshiku onegaishimasu” in your conversation or message.
-I am sure the person on the other side can receive your regards.
-On the other hand, you will be able to understand the meaning gradually by using “yoroshiku onegaishimasu” practically.
+Even if you are still in the early stages of learning the language and are struggling to form a complete sentence, try using “yoroshiku onegaishimasu” in your conversation or message.
+I am sure that the person on the other side will be able to receive your greetings.
+On the other hand, by using “yoroshiku onegaishimasu” in practice, you will gradually be able to understand the meaning.

 Leave a Reply